Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 - `from`: end-point to get data from
 - `to`: send data to an end-point
 - `transform`: defines a processing step to modify the message
+- `process`: takes a lambda as paramter allowing to modify the exchange
 - `filter`, `split`, `aggregate`: handle the messages

 ```kotlin